balzack/databag/README.md

   </a>
 </p>

-The app is available in the google and apple stores; [F-Droid](https://gitlab.com/fdroid/fdroiddata/-/commit/562e4ee1fd5ebecbb2d755cf3eed0c5b9fc5c95c) inclusion is in progress.
-You can also test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
+The app is available on fdroid as well as the google and apple stores.
+You can test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
 Feedback on the UI/UX, bugs or features is greatly appreciated.

 ## Installation